 The categories of 2020 include: Ladies’, Ladies’ Complication, Men’s, Men’s Complication, Iconic, Chronometry, Calendar and Astronomy, Mechanical Exception, Chronograph, Diver’s, Jewellery, Artistic Crafts, “Petite Aiguille” (watches with a retail price between CHF 4,000 and CHF 10,000), Challenge (watches with a retail price under CHF 4,000).
 The “Aiguille d’Or” Grand Prix appreciates the top watchmaking excellence – the winning brand is automatically ineligible for the competition the following year, and its founder or CEO is invited to sit on the jury for one year (this year François-Henry Bennhamias, CEO of Audemars Piguet joined the jury).

-Check out the broadcast and a few from the pre-selected timepieces in different categories below (see the full list on the site of GPHG).
+Check out a few from the pre-selected timepieces in different categories below (see the full list on the site of GPHG).

 Photo credits: GPHG, Loupiosity.com